rberger/AutoFFI/README.md

 ### OS X

-The easiest way to install the AutoFFI compiler is through [Homebrew Cask](https://caskroom.github.io/).
+The easiest way to install the AutoFFI compiler is through [Homebrew](https://brew.sh/).

+**Note:** this method is not supported yet

 ```
-$ brew cask install autoffi
+$ brew install autoffi
 ```

 ## Usage